krzosa/todo_list_webapp/README.md

 and are retrieved when needed
 * Custom error page handling
 * Nice and very responsive website design created 98% using Bootstrap.
-CSS used to tweak login page
+CSS used only to tweak login page

 ## How to run
 1. Clone or download this repository
 1. cd into the repository